stringtherapy/hemi/README.md

 <h6>
 <i>This project is open to contributions.<br>
   Javascript optimizations welcome.<br>
-Appeciate maintaining minimalism and ease of use.
+  Kindly ensure minimalism and ease of use.
  <br>
   <br>
  Hosting service : InfinityFree <br>